Music Dept. Handbook

 - Students must be enrolled in applied music study during the semester of the competition.
 If chosen as a ‘winner’ to perform with orchestra, the student must also be enrolled in applied study (in the area for which they are performing) the term when they perform.

-- Compositions selected for competition must have an available orchestral accompaniment.
+- Repertoire selected for competition must have an available orchestral accompaniment.
 Students are responsible to check this with the orchestra director by the audition date.
 Full score and Finale version of original compositions are due to be submitted to the orchestra director by the audition date.

 - All solos will be performed from memory, both at the competition and at the final performance with the orchestra.

-- Memorization is not required for ensembles.
+- Memorization is not required for instrumental ensembles.

 - Winners are selected based on the level of performance at the audition, not on the anticipated level of performance on the date of the Concerto-Aria concert.